Development of the Core Outcomes Set (COS) for neuromyelitis optica spectrum disorder (NMOSD)

 This study will be developed in three stages:

-- Stage 1: a systematic review with four aims; 1) to determine the long list of outcomes which will be part of the Delphi; 2) to describe the minimal clinically important difference (MID) for each outcome reported; 3) to identify the measurement instruments applied to evaluate each outcome in RCTs of NMOSD; and 4) to identify the values and preferences of patients with NMOSD published in qualitative studies.
+- Stage 1: A scoping review with three aims; 1) to determine the list of outcomes which will be part of the COS; 2) to describe the minimal clinically important difference (MID) for each reported outcome; and 3) to explore the perspectives, the values, and the preferences of patients with NMOSD published in qualitative studies.

-- Stage 2: a qualitative study with a focus group session with NMOSD patients, caregivers, and their representatives.
-This qualitative study will explore NMOSD patients’ experiences and understand which treatment outcomes they value most.
-The results will be compared with the results of the systematic review to evaluate whether RCTs consider patient preferences among the outcomes.
+- Stage 2: A qualitative study with AQP4-IgG-seropositive NMOSD patients, caregivers, and their representatives that explores how patients evaluate treatment outcomes concerning their expectations, prior experiences, level of knowledge, and socio-cultural context.
+These results will be compared with the results of the scoping review to assess whether the RCTs consider patients' preferences among the outcomes they evaluated.

-- Stage 3: a Delphi consensus to define the outcomes that will compose the COS.
-Following the COS-STAD recommendations, key stakeholders that will be invited to participate are patients, healthcare professionals, researchers, systematic reviewers, guideline developers, and policymakers.
-Quantitative data will be generated, by asking to the key stakeholders to score the importance of outcomes during an online Delphi survey and by making a final decision as to what outcomes should be part of the COS during an online consensus meeting, and to define how and when each outcome should be measure in a RCTs of NMOSD.
+- Stage 3: A Delphi consensus to define which outcomes will constitute the COS.
+Following the COS-STAD recommendations, the key stakeholders that will be invited to participate are patients, healthcare professionals, researchers, and policymakers.
+Quantitative data will be generated by asking the key stakeholders to score the importance of outcomes during an online Delphi survey and by making a final decision as to what outcomes should be part of the COS.

-The dissemination plan of the COS includes scientific publication in relevant journals, conference presentations, briefing notes to key agencies, publications via academic social media, and identifying NMOSD ambassadors not included in the panel Delphi.
+The COS will be disseminated by presentations at conferences, publication in a peer-review journals, publications via academic social media, and identifying NMOSD ambassadors not included in the Delphi panel.
 This process will be subject to periodic review to ensure strategies are effective and to identify new barriers to implementation.